GatherPress/gpsite/README.md

-# gpsite
+# GatherPress.org
-Repository for `gatherpress.org` site codebase.
+The repository for the website codebase for `gatherpress.org`.

+---